tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 ### Step 1: Install and Set up Docker in your Google cloud instance

 Google Cloud's virtual machines are configured to operate on Debian Linux by default.
 As a result, installing Docker on these machines follows the standard procedure for Linux-based systems.
-You can learn how to do so by visiting our building block on how to [set up Docker](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/docker/), which covers the setup of Docker in Windows, MacOS and Ubuntu Linux.
+You can learn how to do so by visiting our building block on how to [set up Docker](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/docker/), which covers the setup of Docker in Windows, MacOS, and Ubuntu Linux.

 If you prefer to cut to the chase, we have condensed these instructions into two Docker installation scripts available below.
 These scripts work for Debian and Ubuntu Linux, which are among the most commonly used Linux distributions on Google Cloud's virtual machines.
-Feel free to either follow these scripts step-by-step, or save them in a shell script format file (`.sh`) to then upload and execute them on your virtual machine.
+Feel free to either follow these scripts step-by-step or save them in a shell script format file (`.sh`) to then upload and execute them on your virtual machine.
 Either method will successfully install Docker on your VM and thus allow you to continue with the building block.

 {{% cta-primary-center "Script for installing Docker in Debian Linux" "https://raw.githubusercontent.com/tilburgsciencehub/website/master/content/building-blocks/automate-and-execute-your-work/reproducible-work/install-docker-debian.sh" %}}